ARKFahad/SmartBookmarker/README.md

 2. Click the Smart Bookmarker extension icon in your toolbar
 3. The current page information will be automatically filled
 4. Add tags (comma-separated) for better organization
-5. Select a category from the dropdown
+5. Select a category from the dropdown or add a new custom category
 6. Add optional notes about the bookmark
 7. Click "Save Bookmark"

+### Adding Custom Categories
+1. In the bookmark form, scroll to the "Add New Category" section
+2. Enter your desired category name in the input field
+3. Click "Add" or press Enter
+4. The new category will be saved and available for future use
+5. Categories are automatically added to both the form and filter dropdowns

 ### Managing Bookmarks
 1. Click the extension icon and then click "Dashboard"